What are the lyrics and meaning of the Om Purnamadah Purnamidam mantra?

 This chant is a Shanti mantra (peace invocation) and appears primarily in Isha Upanishad (Ishopanishad) or many times called Ishavasya Upanishad (one of the primeval Upanishads).

-Practicing Vedic mantras systematically, diligently, with total concentration will lead you to a state of complete healing energy, and this will allow your physical, mental, and energetical body to regain its natural state.
+Practicing Vedic mantras systematically, diligently, and with total concentration will lead you to a state of complete healing energy, and this will allow your physical, mental, and energetical body to regain its natural state.